weirui88888/monitor-event-emitter/README.md

 ## Why

+A lightweight event monitoring processor.
+Support `cmj`、`esm`、`umd` module

 By using it, you can easily register and trigger events.
-At the same time, you can observe the **snapshot information** of the event handler execution in real time in the **console**, so as to **locate the problems** of some complex scenarios.
+At the same time, you can observe the **snapshot information** of the event handler execution in real time in the **console**, so as to **locate the problems** of some complex scenarios

 Also,You can extend your business module with this base class, such as: